 These are navigation elements that guide the reader.
-If you set them in brightly colored box and bleed them out of the page they will be visible even when the magazine is closed.
+If you set them in a brightly colored box and bleed them out of the page they will be visible even when the magazine is closed.
 Running heads should be carefully designed to reflect the style and tone of the rest of the magazine.

-It takes time to get the right design for them and it should be done in the beginning of the magazine creation.
+It takes the time to get the right design for them and it should be done in the beginning of the magazine creation.
 Not all pages need running heads but you can place them at the beginnings of the sections.
 It would be too much to have them on each page.
-In this case repetitiveness would be annoying.
+In this case, repetitiveness would be annoying.

 You can have freedom in designing them but do not over do it so that they don’t dominate the page.

 Folio can consist of several elements.
-Page number is mandatory but others are optional.
+The page number is mandatory but others are optional.
 Others can be publication logo, date, month, section title, web page, but again do not over do it.
 Few elements are more than enough and you should repeat them all over the magazine.
 Unlike running heads, folios serve a bigger purpose and should be placed on almost every page.
 The reader should know in every moment at which page he is or to which page he needs to go.

-Folios should be designed conservatively but if your publication is non traditional one you can play with them.
+Folios should be designed conservatively but if your publication is nontraditional one you can play with them.
 Again you should not play with them on each page, but you can emphasize your folios on certain pages.
-For example you can make page number much bigger on section starter pages.
-In this way folio will work as another design element or running head, even if they are in separate parts of a page, or you can place a page number on top, just for this page.
+For example, you can make page number much bigger on section starter pages.
+In this way, folio will work as another design element or running head, even if they are in separate parts of a page, or you can place a page number on top, just for this page.

-The biggest problem with folios is when you have full-page image that bleeds out of the page.
+The biggest problem with folios is when you have a full-page image that bleeds out of the page.
 Should you place a folio on that image or not?
-This is a trick question, but in my experience I can tell you to put folio, page number at least, on each page if it is clearly visible.
+This is a trick question, but in my experience, I can tell you to put folio, page number at least, on each page if it is clearly visible.

 If you decide not to use the folio on full bleed image pages you can get into a problem.
-Let’s say you have a 20 page story with 12 pages of images.
+Let’s say you have a 20-page story with 12 pages of images.
 For example like in National Geographic.
 If you do not place folios on those pages you can irritate the reader and can cause production problems.

-If you choose to put folio on only one page on a spread, put it on the right page since it is more visible page.
+If you choose to put folio on only one page on a spread, put it on the right page since it is the more visible page.
 I like to put them on all pages if the folio is going to be clearly visible.
 If it is not going to be clearly visible, then what’s the point of placing it in the first place.